Skip to main content

 Frequently asked questions

-When a member passes away, contact CommunityAmerica at 800.892.7957 or visit a branch to report the death.
-A team member gathers initial information and forwards it to an Estate Representative, who reviews account types, ownership structure, and beneficiary designations.
-An administrative freeze may be placed on accounts to protect assets during the review.
+Contact CommunityAmerica at 800.892.7957 or visit a branch to report the death.
+A team member gathers initial information and forwards it to an Estate Representative, who reviews account types, ownership, and beneficiary designations; an administrative freeze may be placed to protect assets.
 Joint accounts pass to the surviving owner.
 POD accounts are distributed to named beneficiaries upon providing a certified death certificate and government-issued ID.
-Accounts without beneficiaries or joint owners require Letters Testamentary or Letters of Administration from probate court.
+Accounts without beneficiaries or joint owners require Letters Testamentary or Letters of Administration, unless the estate qualifies for a small-estate affidavit (Kansas: probate assets up to $75,000 under K.S.A.
+59-1507b; Missouri: $40,000 or less net of liens under RSMo 473.097).
+CommunityAmerica will not settle any account until an official death certificate is provided.

 CommunityAmerica's Estate Representative / Account Settlement can be reached by phone at (800) 892-7957 for questions throughout the claims process.